NSW schools: mandatory from Term 1, 2027

 From $400/ year

 The full Friendly Schools curriculum online.
-Year-level lesson plans, poster, parent booklet, and staff guide — indexed to your Map the Gap priorities.
+Year-level teaching and learning resources, posters, parent booklet, and staff guide — indexed to your Map the Gap priorities.

 • Small schools under 300 students: $400/yr